Markizx/neural-chat/docs/README.md

 1. Check the [FAQ](./faq.md)
 2. Review the [Troubleshooting Guide](./troubleshooting.md)
-3. Contact support at support@smartchat.ai
+3. Contact support at support@neuralchat.pro
 4. Open an issue on GitHub

 ## License

-SmartChat.ai is proprietary software.
+NeuralChat is proprietary software.
 See [LICENSE](../LICENSE) for details.